tbuehlmann/lappen/README.md

 ### Callbacks

-When including `Lappen::Callbacks` into a FilterStack, it will support (before/around/after) Callbacks in order to be able to hook into filtering actions.
+When including `Lappen::Callbacks` into a Filter Stack, it will support (before/around/after) Callbacks in order to be able to hook into filtering actions.
 There are two actions to hook into: the `:perform` and the `:filter` action.

 The Callbacks for the `:perform` action are run when calling `FilterStack.perform`.
-They surround the calling of all the FilterStack's Filters.
+They surround the calling of all the Filter Stack's Filters.

 The Callbacks for the `:filter` action are run when single Filters are called by a FilterStack.
 They surround just the filter's performing.